Dispersal of invasive species by ballast water: Freshwater zebra mussel

 Dreissena polymorpha, commonly known as the zebra mussel, live in freshwater and are native to southern lakes in Russia and Ukraine.
 The zebra mussel has become an invasive species that is frequently spread via ballast water.
 In North America, Great Britain, Ireland, Italy, Spain, and Sweden, the species has invaded native habitats.
 The mussels take oxygen and food from the water, limiting the resources available for native species and disrupting local ecosystems.
 Zebra mussels can have a significant impact on algae in the habitats they invade.
 Invasive zebra mussels, often in monotypic populations, have been shown to damage abiotic components found in invaded habitats such as boats, waterways, harbors, water treatment plants, and power plants.

 Sea walnut

-Mnemiopsis leidyi, commonly known as the sea walnut, is a ctenophore species in the class Tentaculata.
-This species is native to the eastern coast of North and South America.
+Mnemiopsis leidyi, commonly known as the sea walnut, is a ctenophore species native to the eastern coast of North and South America.
 Currently, Mnemiopsis leidyi has become invasive through the transfer of ballast water to the Black, Azov, Aegean and Marmara Seas, west coast of Sweden, and the Southern and Northern Baltic Sea.
 This carnivorous species feeds on zooplankton, crustaceans, fish eggs and larvae.
 Some individuals are known to consume individuals of their own species.
 Specifically, Mnemiopsis sp. has become an ecological problem for local fisheries because they have been linked to the diminishing zooplankton population.